ploetz-zeller/symbio-documentation/docs/developer/services/graphic/elements_subprocesses.md

-# Sub-processes
+# BPMN sub-processes and call activities

+Sub-processes and call activities are non-atomic pieces of *work* within a *business process*.
+They are - besides the *tasks* - a graphical representation of **Activities**.

-Sub-processes can accure with different types.
+Sub-processes can occure with different types.

 ### The sub-provess types, that are defined by BPMN are:
 - none